 You are expected to explain clearly what the problem is and what outcome you are seeking.

-If you are dissatisfied with the outcome, you can escalate your complaint to level 2.
+If you are dissatisfied with the outcome and are seeking a different outcome, you can escalate your complaint to level 2.

 You should complete the Level 2 Complaint Form within 1 month of notification of the outcome of Level 1.